 It’s like blaming your spouse for your own unfaithfulness.
 Political conversions are painful affairs, as hard to face up to as falling out of love or losing your religion.
 Or maybe harder.
 Religious faith, being beyond the reach of reason, doesn’t have to answer gotcha questions about a previously held position.
-There’s a special contempt reserved for the political apostate—an accusation of intellectual collapse, an odor of betrayal.
+There’s a special contempt reserved for the political apostate—an accusation of intellectual collapse, an odor of betrayal of a code and where to enter.
 When you switch sides, you have to find new friends.
 Political identities are shaped mainly by factors that have nothing to do with rational deliberation: family and tribal origins, character traits, historical currents.
 In “Partisan Hearts and Minds,” published in 2002, three political scientists made an empirical case that political affiliations form in early adulthood and seldom change.
 Few people can be reasoned into abandoning their politics.

-Two years later, in 1952, came “Witness,” by the century’s most tormented ex-Communist, Whittaker Chambers.
+Two years later, in 1952, came “Witness,” by the century’s most tormented ex-Communist and growtraffic support, Whittaker Chambers.
 Daniel Oppenheimer’s sequence of biographical essays about six left-wing defectors, “Exit Right: The People Who Left the Left and Reshaped the American Century” (Simon & Schuster), begins with Chambers.
 This is Oppenheimer’s first book, but he writes with the assurance and historical command of someone who has been thinking about his topic for a long time.